rendoaw/jekyll-clean-dark/_posts/2017-10-20-Calico-and-Kubernetes-part-1.md

 ### MISC

 * As a side node, kubeadm init, for some reason does not accept prefix smaller than /24.
-    * In separate attempt, i tried to run init with /25 prefix, and one of the container keep crashing
+    * I was curious about what is the smallest prefix to run kubeadm init, so i tried to run init with /25 prefix, and one of the container keep crashing
     * Sample output

         ```